Affiliate links may be used in this post. I may receive a small commission at no extra cost to you if you use my affiliate link.

 Address: Waimea Canyon Dr., Kauai, HI

-Also Read: Top 10 Tourist Attractions in Kauai, Hawaii
+Also Read: Best Things To Do in Kauai, Hawaii

 In many ways, Santa Clara Valley has been overtaken by Silicon Valley over the years.
 Silicon Valley’s geographical border corresponds with that of Santa Clara Valley.
 Visitors will get a dose of high-tech innovation companies when visiting the area.
 Santa Clara Valley’s largest city, and California’s third largest, is San Jose.
 The booming town has everything tourists would need whether traveling budget or luxury.